 On Georgia’s busy roads, cyclists are incredibly vulnerable.
 Each year, many cyclists are severely and sometimes fatally injured in accidents involving automobiles.
 The National Highway Traffic Safety Administration (NHTSA) reports that 30 bicyclists and other cyclists were killed in 2018 in Georgia, which represented a 50% increase since 2017.

 There are many causes of bicycle accidents that our law firm’s bicycle accident experts deal with regularly.
 But why is it important to know the specific cause of the accident?
-Well, to hold the at-fault party accountable, you need to be able to prove that he, she or it (where the at-fault party is an organization) was negligent in causing the bicycle accident.
-Among the top common causes of bicycle accidents are:
+Well, to hold the at-fault party accountable, you need to be able to prove that he, she, or it (where the at-fault party is an organization) was negligent in causing the bicycle accident.

 Distracted drivers and cyclists are perhaps the leading cause of bicycle accidents.
 When drivers and cyclists are paying attention to anything else other than the road, they are significantly more likely to cause a fatal crash.